Ahmadalhindi/lithium-battery-recycle-blog/README.md

 <img src="documentation/readme_images/postdetail_comment_admin.png" alt="postdetail_comment_admin">
 </p>

-  - Display comments section: Allow visitors to see all comments with name of commneters and dates of commenting.
-Also let the registered users to delete their comments by clicking on red button.
+  - Display comments section: Allow visitors to see all comments with the name of commenters and dates of commenting.
+Also let the registered users delete their comments by clicking on the red button.

   - Leave a comment section: Allows registered users to write a comment.
-But instead for visitor will display a welcoming message provided with a link to log in for leavivg a comment.
+But instead for visitor will display a welcoming message provided with a link to log in for leaving a comment.

-    Hint: The comment will not appear in the display comment section until the admin approve it.See the picture below:
+    Hint: The comment will not appear in the display comment section until the admin approves it.

 <p align="center">
 <img src="documentation/readme_images/postdetail_comment_approval.png" alt="Approve Comments">
 </p>

-- **Back button to same cayegory**: Button will allow users to go back to the same category that belong to the post.
+- **Back button to same cayegory**: Button will allow users to go back to the same category that belongs to the post.

 <p align="center">
 <img src="documentation/readme_images/postdetail_back_button.png" alt="postdetail_back_button">
 </p>

 ## Sign Up
- Sign up Page considers as the entry point for new users to create accounts and access the platform's features like leave a comment, delete their own comment, or like a post.
+ Sign up Page considered as the entry point for new users to create accounts and access the platform's features like leave a comment, delete their own comment, or like a post.

  <p align="center">
 <img src="documentation/readme_images/userstory15.png" alt="User Registration">